junglesta/wherenodoctor/_posts/2016-01-01-30-who-is-the-village-health-worker.md

 FAMILY GARDENS
 CONTOUR DITCHES to prevent soil from washing away ROTATION OF CROPS
-Every other planting season plant a crop that returns strength to the soil—like beans, peas, lentils, alfalfa, peanuts or some other plant with seed in pods (legumes).
+Every other planting season plant a crop that returns strength to the soil, like beans, peas, lentils, alfalfa, peanuts or some other plant with seed in pods (legumes).

 This year maize Next year beans